Jess’ experience “I wasn’t alone”

 Jess is one of Satellite’s amazing graduates and a young person who was raised by a parent with a mental illness.
 Her mum experienced big challenges to her mental health and spent time in psychiatric hospitals.

-Amplifying Young People’s Voices with a New Anti-Stigma Campaign
+Amplifying Young Voices with New Anti-Stigma Campaign

 Satellite Foundation, in partnership with Monash Rural Health (Monash University), have launched a new anti-stigma campaign, featuring videos which amplify the voices of young people with lived and living experiences of family with mental health challenges.